Blue-Beaker/backpack-display-mod/README.md

 `displayRules` is the main config of the mod.
 It lets you to add new container  items to display the backpack tooltip, with the following format:
 Format: `<modID>:<itemID>[:meta]#<rule type>#<rule definition>`

+### [pre-MC1.13] Metadata values
-meta is a comma-separated list for meta-values to match.
+Metadata value is a comma-separated list for meta-values to match.
 For example,`1,2,5-8` allows tooltip to show on the item with metadata 1,2,5,6,7,8.
 When meta is absent, tooltip to show on the item ignoring meta.
+Metedata doesn't present, and wont have effects in MC1.13+.

 Rule definition is according to the rule type selected.